 The Ridgeway is well served by public transport and we encourage this for Ridgeway walkers.
 The closest railway station to Avebury is Swindon (12 miles away) and from here you can catch a bus (30mins) to Avebury.
 You can reach Swindon from London Paddington in 1 hour.
 There is no secure parking, limited on street unsecure parking is available.

-Returning from Tring
+Getting from Tring

-If you are walking the full Ridgway path then you will finish in Ivinghoe Beacon, we use accommodation in Tring for your last night as it is easier for onward travel.
+If you are walking the full Ridgeway path then you will finish in Ivinghoe Beacon, we use accommodation in Tring for your last night as it is easier for onward travel.
 There is a train station in Tring and you can reach London Euston in 40 mins.
 If you are looking to return to Avebury to get your car then you need to go via London to get back to Swindon and then take the bus to Avebury (3 hrs) and many changes.

 For your travel plans the best advice can be found on the Traveline Website